-To use the Refresh Oracle Database via Data Pump workflow:
+To use the Oracle - Refresh Database via Data Pump workflow:

-- 1. Create a deployable copy of the workflow (see Create a Deployable Workflow on page 17). - 2.
+- 1. Create a deployable copy of the workflow (see "Create a Deployable Workflow" in HP DMA Quick Start Tutorial). - 2.
 Determine the values that you will specify for the following parameters:

 Parameter Name Default Value Required Description Data Pump Export Files no default required Comma-separated list of Data Pump Export dump files included in the dump file set that will be used for this Data Pump Import.
 If only one file is specified, no comma is required.
 Data Pump Parameter File no default optional Name of the Data Pump Export parameter file that you provide.
 If you do not specify the absolute path to the Parameter File, the workflow will look for the file in the Target Directory.
 If you do not specify a Parameter File, default Data Pump Export settings will be used for parameters not specified in the deployment.
 Oracle Account no default optional Oracle user that owns the ORACLE_HOME on the target Oracle database server.
 Required if an inventory file does not exist.
 Leave blank for Windows.
 Schema no default optional Comma-separated list of schemas to import.
 This parameter is required if a Data Pump Parameter File is not specified.

-Target Directory no default required Directory where the Data Pump Export dump file set and the Parameter file will be staged on the target database server.
+Parameter Name Default Value Required Description Target Directory no default required Directory where the Data Pump Export dump file set and the Parameter file will be staged on the target database server.
 This directory must be known to the Oracle instance.